cropgeeks/flapjack/docs/pedver_f1s_known_parents_tut.rst

 Selecting within results
 ------------------------

 Click ``Select->Auto select`` to open the ``Auto Select Lines`` dialog.
-Fill the dialog in as with the ``Filter`` dialog, with values for ``% Deviation from Expected`` of ``Less than`` ``10``.
+Fill the dialog in as with the ``Filter`` dialog, with values for ``% Heterozygous Deviation from Expected F1`` of ``Less than`` ``10``.
 Click ``Select`` to apply the selection criteria to the data in the results table.
 You may see a dialog informing you that Flapjack has switched to line mode.
 Click Ok to dismiss this.
 Then view the results of your selection in both the results and genotype views.
 You should note that there are now only 15 lines selected.
 Deselected lines are de-emphasised in the genotype view in Flapjack by ligthening their colour.

  |012-pv-auto-select-lines|